Charles Donald

 He has a broad international corporate advisory background having spent his previous eight years before joining government as an executive director in Australia working for independent corporate finance advisor Greenhill Caliburn.

 Prior to that Michael spent 12 years in investment banking with CSFB and BZW in both London and Europe.
-He started his career as an accountant at PWC.
+He started his career as an accountant at PwC.

 Henry Lloyd